woutervdijke/wvdio/owid-bookmarklets.md

+---
+title: Our World in Data Bookmarklets

+menuitem: true
+---

-# Our World In Data bookmarklets
+# Our World in Data bookmarklets

 These bookmarklets make it easy to download data from the fantastic repository [Our World In Data](http://www.ourworldindata.org).
 It only downloads the data from the graph that you see on your screen, instead of the entire data set.